Upstatement/generator-style-guide-twig/README.md

 [Yeoman Generator](http://yeoman.io) to quickly scaffold the [Upstatement Style Guide Template](https://github.com/Upstatement/style-guide-twig) for Twig/Timber

+### What Is This?
+A style guide starter theme that helps display typography, objects, and other design patterns.
+It’s templated using Twig & Timber for easy inclusion in our WordPress projects.

+The Style Guide is designed for easy use by our clients.
+It lets the designer **name components** and **write notes** about when to use them.
+It gives the client **code snips** that make it easy to copy, paste, and replicate our work.

+Check out this [live example](http://harvardlawreview.org/style-guide/) of the Style Guide in action for [The Harvard Law Review](http://harvardlawreview.org/style-guide/).

+### How Does it Work?

+This package ships with some standard patterns (buttons, text styles, section headers, etc.) to help you get started.
+But nothing is set in stone.
+Delete anything you don’t want, replace anything the needs changing, and add custom components for your project.

 ## Getting Started
 Go to the Terminal, we'll be doing everything from there.